isomerpages/nrf-gyss/index.md

   - infobar:
       title: "#GYSS"
       subtitle: Global Summit
-      description: Bringing together young researchers and top scientific minds from around the world to discuss how research could address major global challenges.
+      description: Bringing together young scientists and top minds from around the world to discuss how research and innovation can address major global challenges.
   - infopic:
       title: Transcending Borders